 The challenge with this video was to perfectly adjust the style and tone of the video for the older audience.
 As a result, we used a calm narrative and mild colors to tell the story and deliver the core messages and mission of the product.

-If any of the above 90-second explainer video examples have piqued your interest, and you want to get an effective 90-second explainer video for your project, feel free to contact us through the form below.
+If any of the above 90-second explainer video examples have piqued your interest, and you want to get an effective 90-second explainer video prepared by a professional animated explainer video company, feel free to contact us through the form below.

 ARE YOU CONSIDERING CREATING A VIDEO?